Diva Amon: Research and career

 Amon was appointed a postdoctoral research fellow at the University of Hawaii at Manoa in 2013.
 She was manager of the Abyssal Baseline (ABYSSLINE) project.
-Her research considered the polymetallic nodules in the Clarion-Clipperton Fracture Zone.
+Her research consisted of the poly-metallic nodules in the Clarion-Clipperton fracture zone.
 She spends between one and three months on board a ship, collecting samples to take back for analysis in her lab.
 These included megafauna, macrofauna, meiofauna and microbes.
 She discovered nine new deep-sea species, including anemone and two new sponges.
 She was part of the Nautilus Exploration Program.

 Amon has taken part in 15 research expeditions.
-In 2016 she boarded the National Oceanic and Atmospheric Administration ship Okeanos Explorer and explored the deep ocean near the Saint Peter and Saint Paul Archipelago, which was covered in BioGraphic, The Atlantic and Scientific American.
+In 2016 she boarded the National Oceanic and Atmospheric Administration ship Okeanos Explorer and explored the deep ocean near the Saint Peter and Saint Paul Archipelago, which was covered in BioGraphic, The Atlantic, and Scientific American.
 The live feed from the ship's remotely operated underwater vehicle received 2.7 million views.
 She is the founder of SpeSeas, a non-profit that supports marine research in the Caribbean.
 Her research has been featured in several international newspapers.
 She has also contributed to the HuffPost, Gizmodo, the Smithsonian magazine, Scientific American and Business Insider.
 In 2017 she appeared on the CNN show Wild Discoveries.
 Amon has featured on the YouTube channel Exploring By the Seat of Your Pants.

-In 2018 Amon began a two-year Marie Skłodowska-Curie Research Fellow at the Natural History Museum, London.
+In 2018, Amon began a two-year Marie Skłodowska-Curie Research Fellow at the Natural History Museum, London.
 She is on the advisory board of the Deep-Ocean Stewardship Initiative (DOSI) and All Hands on Deck.
 In July 2018 she won the International Seabed Authority Secretary General's Award for Excellence in Deep Sea Research.
 In 2022 she was awarded a Pew Fellowship in Marine Conservation.

+In 2021 Amon joined actor Will Smith on Disney Plus's "Welcome to Earth" documentary.
+As the pair descended 3,300 feet to the bottom of the ocean in a deep-water submersible, Amon investigated how color is used in the natural world.